EU bank bailout roulette awaits Monte dei Paschi investors

 Ireland nearly went bankrupt in 2010 trying to save its banks and protect senior bondholders and depositors from losses.

-Three years later, an even bigger hallmark of the financial sector was almost shattered when Cyprus made a botched bid to burden small depositors.
-In March, it became the first eurozone country to impose losses on large depositors, following a path beaten far more quietly by Lithuania a month earlier, when losses were imposed on large depositors of failed Ukio Bankas.
+Three years later, Cyprus became the first eurozone country to impose losses on large depositors, following a path beaten far more quietly by Lithuania a month earlier, when losses were imposed on large depositors of failed Ukio Bankas.

-The EC's competition spokesman said Brussels had followed the same principles in its assessment of state aid throughout the crisis but as situations changed so too did the rules.
+The Commission's competition spokesman said Brussels had followed the same principles in its assessment of state aid throughout the crisis but, as situations changed, so did the rules.

-An official involved in designing bank bailouts in countries with EU/IMF programmes said consistency improved over time but was hard fought.
-"In an ideal world we should have had a system with much more consistency," he said.
-"Sometimes we had to come up with solutions very fast (and) there were different liability structures and different assets."
+An official involved in designing bank bailouts in countries with EU/IMF programs said consistency improved over time but was hard fought.
+"In an ideal world, we should have had a system with much more consistency," he said.
+"Sometimes we had to come up with solutions very fast ... (and) there were different liability structures and different assets."

-As the number of programmes swelled, harmonising approaches became more challenging.
+As the number of programs swelled, harmonizing approaches became more challenging.
 "It would have meant all three institutions going back to consult with their respective teams," he said.
 "In practice it was extremely difficult."

 BARE CUPBOARDS